Freakwill/benchmarks/README.md

-I implemented the algorithm with Go, it perfume well, but its grammar is also a little wired for me.
+I implemented the algorithm with Go, it perfume unbelievable well!😲